openedx/open-edx-proposals/oeps/processes/oep-0063-proc-toc-decision.rst

    ## Rationale for involving the TOC
    [Why this topic would benefit from the TOC involvement]

-   ## Decision requested
+   ## Resolution requested
-   [The precise description of the decision that is requested from the TOC.
+   [The precise description of the request to the TOC, optionally including a specific decision to take if applicable.
 Note that the TOC doesn't have to take exactly that decision, it can modify it, or refuse it.]

 Change History
 **************